 Reddit is full of people actively evaluating tools, venting about competitors, and asking for recommendations.
 The hard part isn't that the conversations don't exist — it's surfacing the right ones without reading every thread by hand.
 That's what keyword tracking is for: you tell Prowlo which terms matter, and it records the matching posts into your Dataset so your agent can find them later.

-With Prowlo, keyword tracking lives inside a Watcher — the unit that defines what you crawl.
+With Prowlo, keyword tracking runs in two modes.
+Keyword Monitor is a dedicated page where each keyword is a search query that sweeps all of Reddit about once a day, with first results minutes after you add it.
+The second mode lives inside a Watcher — the unit that defines what you crawl.
 A Watcher names the sources you care about (subreddits, X accounts) and the keyword tagging rules that decide which posts get kept.
-Prowlo crawls only those watched communities and writes the matching posts to your Dataset: a vector-indexed corpus of typed records your agent searches by meaning over MCP.
+Both modes write the matching posts to your Dataset: a vector-indexed corpus of typed records your agent searches by meaning over MCP.

-The key thing to understand: keyword tracking surfaces mentions across the communities your Watchers cover — not just the handful you might skim by hand.
-When someone mentions your product, your competitor, or the exact problem you solve in a watched community, it lands in your Dataset as a record your agent can reason over.
+The key thing to understand: keyword tracking surfaces mentions across all of Reddit — Keyword Monitor handles the wide sweep, Watchers add depth on the communities you've chosen — not just the handful you might skim by hand.
+When someone mentions your product, your competitor, or the exact problem you solve, it lands in your Dataset as a record your agent can reason over.

 This guide covers why keyword tracking matters for SaaS teams, which keywords to track, how it works under the hood, and how your agent turns those records into prioritized engagement.